core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 CoAP supports also one-to-many group communication, e.g., over IP multicast {{I-D.ietf-core-groupcomm-bis}}, which can be protected end-to-end between origin client and origin servers by using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

 This communication model can be assisted by intermediaries such as a CoAP forward-proxy or reverse-proxy, which relays a group request to the origin servers.
 If Group OSCORE is used, the proxy is intentionally not a member of the OSCORE group.
-Furthermore, {{I-D.tiloca-core-groupcomm-proxy}} defines a signaling protocol between origin client and proxy, to ensure that responses from the different origin servers are forwarded back to the origin client within a time interval set by the client, and that they can be distinguished from one another.
+Furthermore, {{I-D.ietf-core-groupcomm-proxy}} defines a signaling protocol between origin client and proxy, to ensure that responses from the different origin servers are forwarded back to the origin client within a time interval set by the client, and that they can be distinguished from one another.

-In particular, it is required that the proxy identifies the origin client as allowed-listed, before forwarding a group request to the servers (see {{Section 4 of I-D.tiloca-core-groupcomm-proxy}}).
+In particular, it is required that the proxy identifies the origin client as allowed-listed, before forwarding a group request to the servers (see {{Section 4 of I-D.ietf-core-groupcomm-proxy}}).
 This requires a security association between the origin client and the proxy, which would be convenient to provide with a dedicated OSCORE Security Context between the two, since the client is possibly using also Group OSCORE with the origin servers.

 ## CoAP Observe Notifications over Multicast # {#ssec-uc2}